Death of a Girlfriend

-Death of a Girlfriend is a 2021 Philippine horror film written, cinematographed and directed by Yam Laranas.
+Death of a Girlfriend is a 2021 Philippine horror film written, photographed, and directed by Yam Laranas.
 The film stars Diego Loyzaga and AJ Raval in the title role.

 Plot

-The murder of Christine (AJ) has three sides of the story, each told by her boyfriend Alonzo (Diego), a forest ranger (Arnold) and a farmer (Raul).
+The murder of Christine has three sides of the story, each told by her boyfriend, Alonzo, a forest ranger, and a farmer.
 The latter two are considered the prime suspects.